NiyaShao/ISSM-Documentation/docs/using-issm/miscellaneous/organizer.md

 end
 ```

-Using this structure, the steps to create a model are modularized, and you can start from any steps while keeping the previous steps saved.

-You can check the id and name strings of the step that have been runned with the organizer using:
+You can check the id and step names that have been run with the organizer using the following command:

 ```
 org.steps.id
 org.steps.string
 ```

-Can check the current step the organizer is on using:
+You can check the current step the organizer using:

 ```
 org.currentstep
 ```

 ### Saving and loading models

-The function *savemodel* takes in the organizer and model, to save the model with the name prefix defined when creating the organizer and the step name.
-For example, in the code above, the *savemodel(org,md);* will save the model in the filepath ‘./Models/AGU2015_Mesh.mat’
+The function `savemodel` takes in the organizer and model.
+It will save the model with the name prefix defined when creating the organizer, appended with the step name.
+For example, in the code above, the `savemodel(org,md);` will save the model in the filepath ./Models/AGU2015_Mesh.mat’

-The function *loadmodel* takes in the organizer and the step name of previously saved moded.
-For example, in the code above, *md=loadmodel(org,’Mesh’)* will load the model saved in the filepath ‘./Models/AGU2015_Mesh.mat’
+The function `loadmodel` takes in the organizer and the step name of the previously saved model.
+For example, in the code above, `md=loadmodel(org,’Mesh’)` will load the model saved in the filepath ‘./Models/AGU2015_Mesh.mat’.

 ### Running different experiments with the organizer

 The following code creates different model names based on the control variables (topo_code, fric_type, inversion_on).
-An outer loop to run the script can easily iterate through each designed experiment (e.g. for i = fric_type: … end), and the output will be organized with different naming conventions.
+An outer loop to run the script can easily iterate through each designed experiment, and the output will be organized with different naming conventions.

 ```
 for topo_code = 1:3